-The Sport Club Council consists of two officers from each sport club.
-The Competitive Spots Office recommends that the President and Vice President of each club represent the club on the Sport Club Council.
-The purpose and responsibilities of the Sport Club Council include, but are not limited to, the following:
+The Sport Club Council consists of two appointed student representatives from each sport club.
+The president of each sport club shall appoint two student members during the academic year.
+These appointees may be officers or non-officers of the club.
+The responsibilities of the Sport Club Council include, but are not limited to, the following: